Timing belt

 1. Disconnect the negative battery cable.

-2. Raise and secure the front of the vehicle.
+2. Raise and support the front of the vehicle.

 3. Remove the front bumper.

-5. Disconnect the cable from the hood lock and remove the cross member.
+5. Disconnect the cable from the hood lock and remove the crossbar.

-6. Unscrew the radiator fasteners and slide it to the side without disconnecting the hoses from it.
+6. Unscrew the radiator fasteners and move it to the side without disconnecting the hoses from it.

 7. Remove the radiator fan.